-They are easy to use, run without errors, and they have all of the same content as the web version.
+They are easy to use, run without errors, and have all of the same content as the web version.
 I’ve also found that the voice recognition works better using the app but that might just be me.
-Plus, the apps updated frequently and problems with the app get fixed quickly.
+Plus, the apps are updated frequently, and problems with the apps get fixed quickly.
 I highly recommend trying out the app if you want to learn Japanese online.

 Pros & Cons of Rocket Japanese

 Any online learning platform comes with both positives and negatives.
 To get a better overview of the platform as a whole, let’s examine both what we liked and didn’t like.